 Asking technical questions related to sales gives an insight into how well they know their line of work.
 It tests their competence as a sales rep and how well apprised they are with the prevailing trends.

-2. Walk us through a contact to closure story of a strategic sales you’ve closed
+2. Walk us through the contact-to-closure story of a strategic sale you've closed

 3. What are your research strategies to gather intelligence on prospects before a sales call or meeting?

-4. What level of exposure & experience do you have in this geography / territory?
+4. What level of exposure and experience do you have in this geography/territory?

 c.
 Situational Awareness Sales Interview Questions